 Purpose and Mission

-The objective and scope of the Advisory Committee on Apprenticeship (ACA) is to provide advice and recommendations to the Secretary of Labor on ways to better utilize the apprenticeship training model in order to provide equitable career pathways that advance the dignity of work for everyone, and emphasize three strategic areas:
+The Advisory Committee on Apprenticeship (ACA) provides advice and recommendations to the Secretary of Labor on ways to better utilize the apprenticeship training model in order to provide equitable career pathways that advance the dignity of work for everyone, and emphasize three strategic areas: